tyseawood/Flick-fil-a/README.md

 ```

-## Deployment
+## Build

-To deploy this project run
+To build this project run

 ```bash
   npm run build